 - Minimum capitalization – reduction from USD 10m in WOS & USD 5m for JVs to USD 5m for all cases

-- Minimum area to be developed – reduction from 10 hectares for serviced plots and 50,000 sq. mts. in construction development to no minimum requirements and 20,000 sq. mts. respectively.
+- Minimum area to be developed – a reduction from 10 hectares for serviced plots and 50,000 sq. mts. in construction development to no minimum requirements and 20,000 sq. mts. respectively.

 - Exit from project – changed from 3 years from completion of minimum capitalisation or from the date of receipt of each installment/ tranche of FDI, whichever is later, to completion of the project or after development of trunk infrastructure i.e. roads, water supply, street lighting, drainage and sewerage.

-- Low cost affordable housing – conditions of minimum area restriction and minimum capitalization will not apply to investee/joint venture companies committing 30% of the project cost towards low cost affordable housing.
+- Low-cost affordable housing – conditions of minimum area restriction and minimum capitalization will not apply to investee/joint venture companies committing 30% of the project cost towards low-cost affordable housing.

 - Reduction in the rate of Corporate Tax from 30% to 25% over the next 4 years.

 - Surcharge for domestic companies having income (i) between INR 10m & upto INR 100m and (i) exceeding INR 100m to be levied @ (i) 7% and (ii) 12% respectively.

 - Reduction in rate of income tax on royalty and fees for technical services from 25% to 10%

 - Indian entity obligated to furnish information relating to offshore transactions having the effect of directly or indirectly modifying its ownership structure or control.